Kenadia/Markov-Bulletin/README.md

 Builds trigram language model for each section of Carleton College's Noon News Bulletin (NNB) and generates “likely sentences” based on the model.

 Basic instructions for doing something with this:
-  -Run markov_bulletin.py while cd'ed into the directory containing it.
+  - Run markov_bulletin.py while cd'ed into the directory containing it.
-  -Wait 30 seconds
+  - Wait 30 seconds
-  -See what you got in generated/
+  - See what you got in generated/

 File descriptions:
   -get_nnb_data.py — Gets nnb page (html) for each day in the 2011-2012 school year, extracts each category and puts it in the right folder in download/, still in html format.